mhartzel/ffcommander/README.md

 # Video options
 **-ac** Autocrop.
 Find crop values automatically by doing 10 second spot checks in 10 places for the duration of the file.

+**-ab** Adjust video black point to make light video darker.
+This will move dark tones closer to black.
+Range is from -100 to 100.
+0 = no change, numbers bigger than 0 makes video darker.
+Example: -ab 30

+**-ag** Adjust video gamma.
+This will make mid tones lighter or darker.
+Range is from 10 to 100.
+10 = no change, numbers bigger than 10 moves mid tones towards white.
+Example: -ag 20

+**-aw** Adjust video white point to make dark video lighter.
+This will move light tones closer to white.
+Range is from -100 to 100.
+100 = no change, numbers smaller than 100 makes video lighter.
+Example: -aw 70"

 **-crf** Use Constant Quality instead of 2-pass encoding.
 The default value for crf is 18, which produces the same quality as default 2-pass but a bigger file.
 CRF is much faster that 2-pass encoding.